awwx/meteor-browser-store/test/README.md

 Tests that a browser successfully communicates a local storage change between iframes.

-To run, change into this test directory, and start Meteor:
+To run, change into this test directory, start Meteor:

-    $ mrt install
     $ mrt

 and then open the browser you want to test on http://localhost:3000/.